 - The ULEZ (Ultra-Low Emission Zone) was introduced only last year and applies to all vehicles driving in central London, although there are plans to extend this in 2021 to cover the North and South Circular.

-- Motors driving in the Congestion Charge Zone (CCZ) in central London Mon-Fri 07:00-18:00 will be charged a set rate of £11.50 a day, and more if the vehicle does not meet ULEZ (Ultra-Low Emission Zone) standards.
+- Motors driving in the Congestion Charge Zone (CCZ) in central London Mon-Fri 07:00-18:00 will be charged a set rate of £15 a day, and more if the vehicle does not meet ULEZ (Ultra-Low Emission Zone) standards.
+If drivers’ do not pay on the day, they will need to pay £17.50 by 12am on the 3rd day after travel.
+It should be noted that drivers only need to pay once per day regardless of how many times they drive in and out of the CCZ.

 - ULEZ charges are payable in addition to CCZ charges if your vehicle does not meet ULEZ standards and were introduced with the aim of moving drivers over to Euro standard vehicles for low emissions.
 Current charges are set to an £12.50 per light vehicle (including cars, motorcycles and vans up to/including 3.5 tonnes).
-For heavier vehicles over 3.5 tonnes, the charge is £100 per day.
+Vehicles over 3.5 tonnes do not need to pay ULEZ charges, as well as buses, coaches or minibuses or 5 tonnes.
+LEZ charges still apply.

 CCZ charges do not apply: